 From the fire behavior potential analysis carried out as a part of this study (see Appendix A), the fire behavior potential of the study area was mapped.
-These maps can be combined with the WHR and values-at-risk information to generate current and future "areas of concern," which are useful for prioritizing mitigation actions.
+These maps can be combined with the WHR and Values at Risk information to generate current and future "areas of concern," which are useful for prioritizing mitigation actions.

-Figures 6-8 show fire behavior potential maps for moderate weather conditions.
-They graphically display potential crown fire activity, predicted flame lengths, and predicted rates of spread.
+Figures 7, 9 and 11 show fire behavior potential maps for moderate burning conditions.
+They graphically display potential crown fire activity, flame length, and rate of spread.
 These maps were generated with FlamMap 2.0 fire behavior modeling software (see Glossary).
-Weather observations from the Dowd Junction Remote Automated Weather Station (RAWS) were averaged for a twenty-year period (1986-2006) to derive relevant wind and fuel moisture variables for inclusion in FlamMap.
-The moderate conditions class (16th to 89th percentile) was calculated for each variable (1 hour, 10 hour, and 100 hour fuel moisture, woody fuel moisture, herbaceous fuel moisture, and wind speed) using the Fire Family Plus (see Glossary) computer software package.
+Weather observations from the nearby Down Junction Remote Automated Weather Station (RAWS) site were averaged for a 20-year period (1986-2006) to derive relevant wind and fuel moisture variables for inclusion in FlamMap.
+The average conditions class (16th to 89th percentile) was calculated for each variable (1 hour, 10 hour, and 100 hour fuel moisture, woody fuel moisture, herbaceous fuel moisture, and wind speed) using the Fire Family Plus (see Glossary) computer software package.
 This weather condition class most closely represents an average fire season day.

-The extreme weather conditions maps, Figures 9-11, were calculated using ninety-seventh percentile weather data.
-This means the weather conditions existing on the three to five most severe fire weather days (sorted by Spread Component) in each season for the twenty-year period were averaged together.
-It is reasonable to assume these conditions may exist for at least a similar period of the fire season during an average year.
+The extreme conditions maps, Figures 8, 10 and 12, were calculated using ninety-seventh percentile weather data.
+This means that the weather conditions of the most severe fire weather days (sorted by Spread Component) in each season for the 20-year period were averaged together.
+It is reasonable to assume that similar conditions may exist for at least a similar period (three to five days) of the fire season during an average year.
 In fact, during extreme years such conditions may exist for significantly longer periods.
-Even these calculations may be conservative (under-predict) compared to observed fire behavior.
+Even these calculations may be conservative compared to observed fire behavior.